onesky/onesky-sdk-cli/README.md

 ## Help and Support
 Run the "onesky help" command for a list of the built-in help topics.
 You can also use the "--help" flag for more information about specfic commands.

-For a quick guide on getting starting, please see our CLI cheet sheet:
+For a quick guide on getting started, please see our CLI cheet sheet:

 https://developers.onesky.app/docs/cli-cheat-sheet#file